mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 #### 0:00

-**Katagiri Roshi:**
+**Katagiri Roshi:** ...

-...
 Page 89.
-Chapter 2: *Prajna*.
+Chapter 2: “”*Prajna*”.

 > The following day, at the invitation of Magistrate Wei, the Master took his seat and said to the great assembly, “All of you purify your minds and think about Maha Prajna Paramita.”
 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)

 Look at page 40 in the sutra:

 > The Great Master said to the assembly, “Good Knowing Advisors, the self-nature of Bodhi is originally clear and pure.
 Simply use that mind, and you will straightaway accomplish Buddhahood.
 Good Knowing Advisors, listen while I tell you about the actions and intentions by which Hui Neng obtained the Dharma.”

 I think here [where] it says, “Good Knowing Advisors, the self-nature of Bodhi is originally clear and pure.
-Simply use that mind, and you will straightaway accomplish” the buddha way, that teaching is connected with this first paragraph of the sutra in Chapter 2, Prajna: “the Master took his seat and said to the great assembly, ‘All of you purify your minds...’”
+Simply use that mind, and you will straightaway accomplish the buddha way,” that teaching is connected with this first paragraph of the sutra in Chapter 2, “Prajna”.

-“Purify your minds” means own-being, means self-nature.
+ “The Master took his seat and said to the great assembly, ‘All of you purify your minds...’”
+“Purify your minds” means own-being, [which] means self-nature.
 Self-nature is clear and pure originally.
 That’s why you have to use this mind directly, straightforwardly, “straightaway,” without inserting any defilement, and then accomplish buddhahood.
 That is his teaching: purify your mind, and think about *maha prajna*.
 You have to think about that wisdom, *prajnaparamita*.
+That is what it says here.

 I think *prajna* can be considered in terms of three points.